 From Digital Research > Industry Research > Web Industry Analysis, click + Custom Industry.

 General Category: View and analyze this group of websites in Web Industry Analysis.

 Partner List: Track the performance of your suppliers, customers, or affiliates within Web Industry Analysis.

 Your newly created custom industry list will be available under My Custom Industries.

 Industry Overview includes data for:

-Some of the ways that you can use custom categories:
+The following are some of the ways you can use custom categories: